sara-sabr/ITStrategy/_pages/en/strategy-learning-automating-improving.md

 #### Other things

 - Draft requirements for PMAs (20% time learn automate improve)
+- Create or identify CATS codes for continuous improvement and learning (300)
 - Push for more open access to tools
 - Review strategies for FY 2020-2021 Q1